wjc0326/Web_Dev_Bootcamp/README.md

 ## ✨ node.js-Calculator:
-A simple website using node.js to calculate the sum of two ints and the BMI ** need to import express and body-parser package
+A simple website using node.js to calculate the sum of two ints and the BMI
+* need to import express and body-parser package
+* download all the files in the "Calculator" folder and use "localhost:3000" to visit the website

 ## ✨ node.js-Weather Project:
 A simple website to ask for the user's input (the city name) and show the city's weather condition
+* need to import express and body-parser package
+* download all the files in the "WeatherProject" folder and use "localhost:3000" to visit the website